 Existing clients are contacted by their preferred/accepted means of communication (aside from face to face meetings) such as email, telephone call, text message or an instant chat platform.
 Communication is to keep you informed of project related developments and news of services that may suit your business.

 The lawful basis for processing non-client data is also ‘Consent’ because the individual has given clear consent for us to process their personal data for a specific purpose.
+Our data is added to a CRM system that confirms where and when the data was added.

 Consent is always voluntary, specific and informed, and unambiguous.